HackerExperience/specs/game_mechanics/connections.md

 A `Secure Shell (SSH)` connection is opened when a user successfully logins to a remote computer.
 It allows the user to retrieve all information he has access to.
 If the user has `root` access, it means he has access to all data and software inside that server.

-An SSH connection will exist for the duration of the remote access and is identified by the port `22`.
+An SSH connection will exist for the duration of the remote access.

+SSH connections are identified by port `22`.

 ### FTP

 A `File Transfer Protocol (FTP)` connection is created whenever a user downloads or uploads a software to a remote server.

 An FTP connection will exist for the duration of the file transfer, being automatically deleted when the transfer completes.

 It is identified by port `21`

 ### X11